openstack-archive/fuel-web/docs/devops.rst

 Permissions to run KVM VMs with libvirt with current user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Give current user permissions to use libvirt
+Give current user permissions to use libvirt (Do not forget relogin after!)

 .. code-block:: bash